chinzjay/Final_Project/README.md

 - Loulwa Alkaisi
 - Robert Gallagher

-### Communication Protocols
-- Our team collaborated  through virtual meetings during the week to discuss roles, address issues and work towards the project outcome.
-- Additional details were communicated through Slack.

 ## Data Source
 For our project, we analyzed the data obtained from the following sources.
 - **UNWTO**